svendaehne/matlab_SPoC/README.md

 S. Haufe, S. Dähne, V. V. Nikulin, "Dimensionality reduction for the analysis of brain oscillations", *NeuroImage*, 101:583-597, 2014

-V. Nikulin, G. Nolte, G. Curio, "A novel method for reliable and fast extraction of neuronal EEG/MEG oscillations on the basis of spatio-spectral decomposition" , *Neuroimage*, 55(4):1528-35, 2011 .
+V. Nikulin, G. Nolte, G. Curio, "A novel method for reliable and fast extraction of neuronal EEG/MEG oscillations on the basis of spatio-spectral decomposition" , *NeuroImage*, 55(4):1528-35, 2011 .

 #### SSD preprocessing: